-Baking powder is normally made of three different parts:
+Baking powder is normally made of three different parts: an acid, a base, and a filler.

 All three need to be dry powders that can be mixed.

 For example, baking soda (a base), cream of tartar (an acid) and corn starch (the filler) are three common ingredients.